 STUDENTS AT NOTRE DAME ARE ABLE TO GAIN THE STELLA MARIS LEADERSHIP AWARD THROUGH THE PTE PROGRAMME.

 At Notre Dame we want to help you develop as a whole person, and that includes spirituality.
 The Philosophy, Theology and Ethics (PTE) Programme gives you the opportunity to share, listen, understand and evaluate your own thoughts and beliefs as well as those of other people.
 You will be encouraged to question, challenge (respectfully!) and engage in healthy debate.
 For one hour a week, it gives you the chance to stop and reflect as well as discuss some of the big issues in our world today in a safe and unpressured environment.
 Every lesson includes a “still and silent moment” – a minute for you to reflect, pray or just sit.
 Topics we consider include: Why believe in God?
 Why not believe in God?
 Should we care for people we don’t know?
 How should we conduct ourselves in our relationships?

 Students will achieve the Stella Maris Leadership Award as part of their PTE programme.
-Students will be able to achieve a Bronze, Silver and Gold Award and is accredited by Leeds Trinity University.
+Students will be able to achieve a Bronze, Silver and Gold Award and are awarded in partnership with Leeds Trinity University.

 PTE is important because it supports the distinctive ethos of Notre Dame: that we are a community that puts the human being at the centre of everything we do.
 This helps to develop students’ values and attitudes outside of the main subjects.
 PTE is the only lesson where you can meet people outside your chosen courses, encouraging inclusivity and understanding among our diverse student population.